 <!-- windows -->

 Is all of this really necessary/is there any penalty to including all these images?

 How often do you really bookmark websites?
 It's an honest question.
 Favicons are most useful for desktop browsing as they give a nice indicator.
 The 32x32 is the only Favicon that truly matters, the rest are Favicons for bookmarking sites.
-If you only created a single 32x32 favicon, you'd support roughly 95% of users.
+If you only created a single 32x32 favicon, you'd support roughly 95% of desktop users and mobile users (albeit with caveats).
 The biggest losers are mobile Safari, Chrome for iOS, Opera Mini, Blackberry browser being the odd men out either requiring their own formats or not supporting the 32x32 at all. iOS Safari/Chrome only use use the favicon touch icon sizes for bookmarks within the dock.
 Chances are your users would never see the icon.

 Today, Web browsers are very smart.
 The only requests made are for the favicon that matches your browser's parameters.
 Since it takes almost no effort with this action, you may as well include all the favicons for the edge case users.

 Twitter Cards and FaceBook OpenGraph is the new Favicon

 Users now expect Favicons and social media shares to be equally as compelling.
 Both OpenGraph and Twitter Cards take a little more effort to support: you need to fill out additional meta data but the image sizes can be found below.
 Either set can be used with regular meta data to make other services (Slack or iOS's Messages in iOS 10/macOS's Messages) social sharing with more beautiful site previews.